Kneaded That

 Allow the butter to cool before mixing it with the brown sugar, cane sugar, vanilla, sourdough discard, egg and egg yolk.

-Overhead picture of brown butter sourdough chocolate chip cookie dough in a stand mixer.
+Brown butter sourdough chocolate chip cookie dough in a stand mixer.

 Step 2: In the bowl of a stand mixer, mix together the butter and remaining wet ingredients.
 In a separate bowl, combine the dry ingredients and slowly incoorporate it into the wet mixture.